Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Introduction

 \section{Introduction}

 A radiative seesaw model is one of the promising candidates to understand the tiny active neutrino masses in a low energy theory that reaches at current experiments such as CERN large hadron collider.
 In particular, Zee-Babu(ZB) neutrino model provides the neutrino mass matrix at two-loop level as a leading contribution only by introducing a singly-charged boson $S^-$ and a doubly-charged boson $k^{++}$, and it does not require any additional symmetries to forbid tree level or one-loop level neutrino masses~\cite{Zee:1985id, Babu:1988ki}.
 Moreover, the ZB model has two remarkable features.
-The first one is that the lightest neutrino mass eigenvalue is zero because of the rank-two neutrino mass matrix that arises from anti-symmetric Yukawa $f$ $\overline {L_L}_i f_{ij} {L^c_L}_j S^+$.
-It implies that the two non-vanishing neutrino mass eigenvalues are uniquely determined by inputting two observables, that is, solar and atmospheric mass square differences.
-The second one is that the neutrino mass matrix is close to type-$A_1$ texture~\cite{Fritzsch:2011qv} if all the free parameters are order one under the assumption of diagonal charged-lepton mass matrix.
-Type-$A_1$ texture is given by
+The first one is that the lightest neutrino mass eigenvalue is zero because of the rank-two neutrino mass matrix that arises from anti-symmetric Yukawa $f$; $\overline {L_L}_i f_{ij} {L^c_L}_j S^+$.
+It implies that the two non-vanishing neutrino mass eigenvalues are uniquely determined by inputting two observables, that is, solar and atmospheric mass square differences. { The second one is that the loop function does not depend on the structure of neutrino mass matrix.
+Therefore, the number of free parameter, arising from the loop function, never increases.
+This is because the charged-lepton masses, which run in the neutrino loop, can be negligible compared to the masses of $S^-$ and $k^{++}$. \if0 The second one is that the neutrino mass matrix is close to type-$A_1$ texture~\cite{Fritzsch:2011qv} if we allow the following hierarchies among free parameters $m_e/m_\tau\sim{\cal O}(10^{-4})$. } Type-$A_1$ texture is given by

 where $\times$ is a non-zero component. {This texture does not allow the inverted hierarchy via current experiments.}~\footnote{In details, see e.g. ref~\cite{Fritzsch:2011qv}. } This texture in ZB model comes from the fact that the neutrino mass matrix is proportional to the following mass matrix;